Working My Way Back to You: The Spinners version

 In 1979, American soul and R&B group the Spinners recorded "Working My Way Back to You" and added a new bridge composed by Michael Zager.
 Billed as a medley as "Working My Way Back to You/Forgive Me, Girl", this version was No. 1 in the UK Singles Chart for two weeks in April 1980.
 On the Billboard Hot 100 singles chart, the medley (released in December 1979 in the U.S.) peaked at the No. 2 position in March and April 1980 for two weeks, behind "Another Brick in the Wall" by Pink Floyd.
 The Spinners' version also made it to No. 6 on the Soul Singles chart and No. 8 on the disco/dance chart.
 The version of the Spinners was taken up in French by the Canadian singer Jean Nichol under the title "Je voudrais te retrouver" (I want to find you).

+The Spinners version of "Working My Way Back to You" was used in a series of television advertisements for BT in the United Kingdom circa 1998 to 2001 where reversed video is used to signify people "coming back to BT".